NurseTim Consultations & Workshops

 Dr. Peterson has been a nurse educator for over 30 years with experience in associate, baccalaureate, and graduate degree programs.
 She has been involved in baccalaureate and graduate program development with leadership in accreditation.
 She served as chair of Bethel University’s nursing department, with over 400 students and more than 40 faculty members.
 In that capacity, she provided leadership in the board of nursing program re-approval process and program accreditation through the Commission on Collegiate Nursing Education.
 Most recently she has led a new accelerated program through initial accreditation at all levels.
 She is a former president of the Minnesota Association of Colleges of Nursing and co-author of Peterson and Bredow’s Middle Range Theories: Application to Nursing Research.
 Through her years of leadership she has been a resource for faculty and administrators across the country.

 Jane Rosati is a well-known speaker, workshop presenter and contributing author on the topic of concept-based learning and active learning techniques in the classroom.
-An assistant chair and program manager at Daytona State College, School of Nursing, Jane is involved in both the teaching and administrative areas of nursing education.
+A professor at Daytona State College, School of Nursing, Jane has experience in both the teaching and administrative areas of nursing education.
 She was a 2011 recipient of the National Institute for Staff and Organizational Development (NISOD) Medallion of Excellence Award for Teaching and Learning.
 Her focus is on helping students become self-directed learners and faculty become comfortable with conceptual-based learning in the classroom.
-Jane has been in nursing for 35 years and has worked in multiple patient-care settings and management areas.
+Jane has been in nursing for 38 years and has worked in multiple patient-care settings and management areas.

 Suzette Scheuermann, PhD, MSN, RN